-- A. Do not install piping or equipment not included as part of the electrical work, in the following rooms: switchgear, transformer, generator, elevator equipment, telephone, fire command, security, dimmer or electrical equipment rooms. - B. Do not install piping, equipment above switchboards, disconnects, panelboards, dimmers, control panels, VFDs, motor control centers, individual motor controllers, electronics, etc or the code required service space for these electrical devices.
+- A. Do not install piping, equipment or ductwork for heating, ventilation, air conditioning, plumbing or any piping systems not included as part of the electrical work, in the following rooms: switchgear, transformer, generator, elevator equipment, telephone, fire command, security, dimmer or electrical equipment rooms. - B. Do not install piping, equipment or ductwork above switchboards, disconnects, panelboards, dimmers, control panels, VFDs, motor control centers, individual motor controllers, electronics, etc. or the code-required service space for these electrical devices.